 If the attendee loses their connection to the webinar session, WebinarKit will attempt to automatically reconnect.
 If WebinarKit is able to successfully reconnect, the attendee will just start seeing and hearing the presenters again.
 No further action is needed and the interruption in the presentation should be relatively seamless.

 Scenario 2: Attendee's connection to network is lost completely

 If WebinarKit is not able to fully reconnect in a short period of time, it's likely due to a loss of internet connection.
 In this case, WebinarKit will keep attempting to reach the WebinarKit servers.
 If and when the attendee gains internet access again, the page will refresh completely and they will rejoin the session.
-This interruption in the presentation should still be relatively seamless, but the participant may notice that the page has refreshed.
+This interruption in the presentation should still be relatively seamless, but the participant may notice a longer interruption in video & audio playback.